discopop-project/discopop/docs/Manual_Quickstart/Manual_Example.md

 ## Step 4: Compile the parallelized application
 After changing the source recompile the edited source code with the `-fopenmp` flag to enable openMP.
-We provide example solutions on how to parallelize The patterns in the files `solution1.cpp` and `solution2.cpp`.
+We provide example solutions on how to parallelize the patterns in the files `solution1.cpp` and `solution2.cpp`.
 You can compile them using:

     clang++ solution1.cpp -fopenmp -o solution1
     clang++ solution2.cpp -fopenmp -o solution2